Skatteetaten/aurora-gradle-plugin/README.md

 # Aurora Gradle Plugin

-The Aurora Gradle Plugin is a plugin that will apply a sensible base line for JVM applications developed by the Norwegian Tax Authority.
-The base line will make sure that the application will comply with most of the requirements set forth by the Aurora team for applications that are to be deployed to the [Aurora OpenShift Platform](https://skatteetaten.github.io/aurora-openshift/).
+The Aurora Gradle Plugin is a plugin that will apply a sensible yet configurable base line for JVM applications developed by the Norwegian
+Tax Authority.
+The base line will make sure that applications will comply with most of the requirements set forth by the Aurora team for applications that are to be deployed to the [Aurora OpenShift Platform](https://skatteetaten.github.io/aurora-openshift/).

-When applying the plugin to a project it will modify the build by reacting to added plugins to make sure they are according to the established standard, but it is possible to opt out of every change the plugin makes with a high degree of granularity.
+When applying the plugin to a project it will modify the build by reacting to added plugins to make sure they are compliant with the established standard, but it is possible to opt out of every change the plugin makes with a high degree of granularity.
-So, although the Aurora team encourages every project to be build in pretty much the same way, and to some extent requires that static analysis is performed on the source code, it is possible to skip individual steps if the need arises.
+So, although the Aurora team encourages every project to be built in pretty much the same way, and to some extent requires that static analysis is performed on the source code, it is possible to skip individual steps if the need arises.